fazila-baksh/capstone-inertia-fe/README.md

 **GET /:userId/habits/daily**
 - gives list of habits for that user
-- gets user id from params, uses that to get all habits from habits table, then looks at habits log table to see if the habit was completed for today
+- gets user id from params, uses that to get all habits from habits table, then looks at habit logs table to see if the habit was completed for today
 ```
 [
     {